 We ask for your top three choices (location and time period), in order of preference (1-most desired).
 The period does not have to be the same for all choices and two choices can be at the same center but with different periods.

 AHP Travel Grants

-AHP Advisers’ Travel Grants for Mentoring support international travel to academic meetings in sub-Saharan Africa in which current or past AHP Fellows will actively participate, and /or where AHP advisers can interact with potential AHP applicants.
-The competition is open to eligible assessors who intend to travel outside their home/residency country for mentoring within 12 months of March 23, 2017.
+AHP Advisers’ Travel Grants for Mentoring support travel within sub-Saharan Africa to academic meetings in which current or past AHP Fellows will actively participate.
+The competition was open to eligible advisers who intend to travel outside their home/residence country for mentoring within 12 months of the initial application deadline, April 11, 2018.

 - must focus on topics in the humanities